 We live our lives online.
-Checking email, doing business, studying for classes, making plans with friends, sharing the latest trend on social media.
+We check email, do business, study for classes, make plans with friends and share the latest trend on social media.
 You might be reading this document online right now.

 Internet use is such a large part of our daily routine that it's easy to forget the risks involved.
-Increasingly, online scams are directed at our community, and victims falling prey to these scams could lose hundreds or thousands of dollars.
+Increasingly, online scams target our UGA community, and victims falling prey to these scams could lose hundreds or thousands of dollars.

 The most common scams involve fraudulent job offers or scholarship offers.
 During these scams, potential victims receive an offer for monetary compensation for a little work or an offer for a scholarship.
 Victims then receive a check for more than the agreed amount with instructions to deposit the check and then forward the difference to a third party in the form of a money order or pre-paid card or gift card.
 The original check deposited into the victim's account is then found to be fraudulent, and the victim is out of the full amount.
-Another type of scam involves receiving correspondence from a supervisor or coworker asking a potential victim to purchase gift cards from some urgent need with the assurance of reimbursement.

-Scammers may also impersonate the University to trick you into divulging passwords, banking information, or other personal information.
+Another type of scam involves receiving correspondence from a supervisor or coworker asking a potential victim to purchase gift cards for some urgent need with the assurance of reimbursement.

-Most of the online scams directed at the University community are email-based.
-However, scammers can also use social media, phone calls, and text messages to contact potential victims.
-There are other types of online scams as well, and the FTC publishes a list of the most common scams and frauds.
+Scammers may also impersonate the University to trick you into divulging passcodes, passwords, banking information, or other personal information.
+Most of the online scams directed at our community are emailbased.
+However, scammers also use social media, phone calls, and text messages to contact potential victims.
+There are other types of online scams as well, and the FTC publishes a list of the most common scams and frauds (consumer.ftc.gov/consumer-alerts/2023/02/top-scams-2022).